Frequently Asked Questions about Scientific Pantheism

-3. Nearly everyone feels religious feelings when looking at nature or the night sky.
+3. Nearly everyone feels deeply awed or moved when looking at nature or the night sky.
 Most people explain those feelings in terms of the religion they were taught as children.

 We choose to regard the universe with awe, reverence, love, feelings of belonging and a recognition of tremendous power, beauty and mystery.
 This is an aesthetic/emotional choice and basically lies beyond any challenge from logic or evidence.
 Not everyone shares those feelings - but there's no basis to deny these choices to the people that feel this way.

-In fact almost everyone regards the universe or nature in that way but many are mislead by traditional religious teachings into seeing these things as evidence for deities they read about in their ancient scriptures.
+In fact most people regard the universe or nature in that way but many are mislead by traditional religious teachings into seeing these things as evidence for deities they read about in their ancient scriptures.

-We need no faith, no ancient books, to reveal these feelings and experiences to us.
+We need no faith, no ancient books, no preachers ior gurus to reveal these feelings and experiences to us.
 The visions are right in front of our eyes, the feelings are in our hearts.
 We only need to recognize them frankly to accept the universe and nature as primal focus.

 The evidence for this approach is infinitely stronger than for belief in a personal creator God.

-You would acquire the most positive attitude to existence on earth in a human body that any religion or philosophy can offer.
-You would focus your religious energy on nature and the universe.
+You would acquire the most positive attitude to existence on earth in a human body that any spirituality can offer.
+You would focus your spiritual interests on nature and the universe.
 Instead of admiring these as evidence of a creator God's glory, you would love them for themselves.
 You would gain a much stronger basis for concern about the environment than any Western religion can offer.

 You would overcome all sense of separation from the earth and from your own body.
-If you belong to a traditional religion, you would replace faith with common sense and science, and reconcile the religious and the everyday parts of your thinking.
-You would express Pantheism through seasonal rituals which would link you to the earth and universe of which you are part, and through meditation techniques which allow a direct mystical experience of nature and matter.
+If you belong to a traditional religion, you would replace faith with common sense and science, and reconcile the spiritual and the everyday parts of your thinking.

 No. Theism means belief in a personal God who is greater and older than the universe.
 This God may or may not be present in the universe.

-Pantheism says simply that the universe is worthy of the deepest reverence.
-This is a statement about the attitude we should adopt towards the universe and nature - an attitude which we have no choice but to adopt of we open our eyes to the full awe and mystery of reality.
+Scientific Pantheism says simply that the Universe is worthy of the deepest reverence.
+This is a statement about the attitude we should adopt towards the universe and nature - an attitude which is fostered when we open our eyes to the full awe and beauty and mystery of reality.

 The universe has some features in common with the God of traditional religions - its power, immensity, and mystery.
-But it is not personal.
+But the Universe is not personal.
 It has no mind apart from the minds of intelligent species within it.
 It is neither loving nor vengeful.
 It does not demand worship or obedience.
 It is not watching you.
 It is not eavesdropping on your every thought.
 It will not judge you.
 It will not punish you or reward you.

-Humanism has tried to develop a positive philosophy and ethics, but sometimes this has been too anthropocentric, too confident of human superiority, too nervous of appearing even remotely like anything called "religion."
+Humanism has tried to develop a positive philosophy and ethics, but sometimes this has been too anthropocentric, too confident of human superiority, too nervous of appearing even remotely like anything called "religion" or spirituality.

-Pantheism goes beyond atheism in offering a positive approach to the world and a a reverent and religious attitude towards nature and the universe.
+Scientific pantheism goes beyond atheism in offering a positive approach to the world and a a reverent attitude towards nature and the universe.
 It affirms our unity with these, and rejects the idea of human mastery over nature or human pre-eminence in the cosmos.
-It takes our relationship to nature and to the universe as the centre of our religion, our ethics and our aesthetics.
+It takes our relationship to nature and to the universe as the center of our religion, our ethics and our aesthetics.

-Panentheists and pantheists share the view that the universe and every natural thing in it is in some sense numinous.
+Panentheists and pantheists share the view that the universe and every natural thing in it is in some sense worth of reverence.